Installation from wheel

 Linux

-This version of Sympathy for Data officially supports Ubuntu 22.04 LTS.
+The current version of Sympathy for Data officially supports Ubuntu 24.04 LTS.
 To install on other versions (and distributions), you may have to adjust the steps.

 First update your package definitions and update outdated packages.